Does Mayonnaise Actually Kill Lice?

 Does mayonnaise kill lice eggs (nits)?

-No. Lice eggs are encased in a hard chitinous shell that is impervious to suffocation-based treatments like mayonnaise.
+No. Lice eggs are encased in a hard, chitinous shell that is impervious to suffocation-based treatments like mayonnaise.
 Even if mayonnaise killed some live lice, the surviving nits would hatch within 7 to 10 days and restart the infestation.
-This is the primary reason mayonnaise fails as a standalone lice treatment and why families often find themselves repeating the process multiple times without success.
+This is the primary reason mayonnaise fails as a standalone lice treatment and why families often repeat the process multiple times without success.

 How long do you leave mayonnaise on hair to kill lice?

 Proponents of the mayonnaise method typically recommend leaving it on for a minimum of 8 hours, usually overnight under a shower cap.
-However, research shows that lice can close their breathing spiracles and survive for up to 6 hours in oily substances, which means even an extended application may not be long enough to kill all live lice on the head.
+However, research shows that lice can close their breathing spiracles and survive for several hours in oily substances, which means even an extended application may not be long enough to kill all the live lice on the head.

 Is mayonnaise safer than OTC lice shampoo?